probstcj/ProbieBot/README.md

 In this project, two main libaries have been used:
 [JDA Discord - 4.4.0_352](https://github.com/DV8FromTheWorld/JDA) - This allows the program to interact with the Discord API and controls the message interface of the bot and the server.
 This is the main package used in this project.

 [JSoup-1.15.2](https://jsoup.org/) - This library allows Java to parse web pages in HTML and is used in web scraping.

+[All Zip Codes With Their Corresponding Latitude and Longitude Coordinates](https://gist.github.com/erichurst/7882666) - This file allows for the %radar command to work properly.